ndcn/omicser/examples/README.md

 See also:
-- `app_config.yml`: in the repo root.
-This is an example configuration file for a browser with multiple databases
+- `app_config.yml`: This is an example configuration file for a browser with multiple databases
+- `dev_run_browser_script.R`: shows how to load the repo locally and run the browser, as in a _development_ installation via a cloned repo
+- `download_examples_script.R`:  short script which will download and extract just the `examples/` directory from the `omicser` directory.

+A short [installation & configuration tutorial video](https://www.youtube.com/watch?v=lwJmsxk0vTU) is also available which roughly follows this sequence of vignettes:

 Files not listed here are used by project developers and are not intended for other users.